NPP-JSONViewer/JSON-Viewer/README.md

 2. Bug/regression fixes:
     1. Updated license text on UI as per GitHub link
-    2. Excplicit callout for no support on multi selection
+    2. Explicit callout for no support on multi selection
     3. Some other minor code and UI enhancements